wincsw/ENGG1340-Project-Group-188/README.md

     Codes of the fighting mechanism and the attackers are stored in seperate files of `fight.cpp` and `data_attackers.cpp`.

+- Daily Decreas in Player Status

-- Save and Resume gameplay
+- Save and Resume gameplay (dynamic)

   Coding element:
   - Data structures for storing game status